Ten First Steps

-There are many ways to start down a minimalist path; it's not a one-size-fits-all blueprint.
-See if any of these ideas resonate with you:
+There are many ways to start down a minimalist path – it's not a one-size-fits-all blueprint.
+One of these ideas might be just right for you.

 1. Visualize your pared-down life.